Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

 1. In your terminal navigate to the `server` directory, stop your app, and install the CORS package:
     `npm install --save cors`

-1. In `server/app.js`, require CORS on line 6:
+1. In `server/app.mjs`, import CORS on line 6:
-    `var cors = require("cors");`
+    `import cors from "cors";`
 1. Now on line 22 have express use CORS:
     `app.use(cors());`

 1. Restart `server`.
 If you refresh localhost:3000, you should see the response from your `/users` route!

-#### Use your API data to render a users list in your React app
+#### Use your API data to render a events list in your React app

 Now your challenge is to:

-- Move your example users out of `client/src/components/Users.jsx` and into `server/routes/users.js` and make sure it is a single array of users.
+- Move your example events out of `client/src/components/Events.jsx` and into `server/routes/events.js` and make sure it is a single array of events.
-- Have the users array be the response from http://localhost:4000/users, and make sure it renders in your frontend on localhost:3000
+- Have the events array be the response from http://localhost:4000/events, and make sure it renders in your frontend on localhost:3000
-- Have your React Users component render users as HTML list items rather than plain text.
+- Have your React Events component render events as HTML list items rather than plain text.

 #### The real work